ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 ### Markup Optimization

 FIT can also perform various optimizations directly on markup.
-The most obvious one is HTML minification, but less obvious optimizations that FIT performs are SVG minification, and responsive image filtering, and reordering of elements within the HTML `head`.
+As well as HTML minification, some  less obvious optimizations that FIT performs are SVG minification, and responsive image filtering, and reordering of elements within the HTML `head`.

 #### HTML Minification